Vasiliy Lomachenko vs. Teófimo López: Background

-López' scored a second-round technical knockout victory against Richard Commey to capture the IBF lightweight title on December 14, 2019.
+López scored a second-round technical knockout victory against Richard Commey to capture the IBF lightweight title on December 14, 2019.
 In the same month, Lomachenko announced there was an agreement to face the newly crowned champion in a unification bout in April, saying, "On paper, there is an agreement that the match is going to happen, and it's going to happen in April.
 However, they have not yet established a date.
 This fight is happening in April."
+With the fight between Lomachenko and Lopez agreed, Arum set out possible venues.
+With the fight likely taking place in May 2020, Arum hinted the fight could take place in Saudi Arabia.
+Lomachenko admitted he did not learn anything about Lopez in his recent win over Commey.
 On February 8, López hinted at a date and location for the fight on Twitter, with lyrics from the song "New York, New York", posting, "May 30th.
 Start spreadin' the news, I'm leaving today, I want to be a part of it.
 PP_?".
 The proposed date was eventually scrapped due to the COVID-19 pandemic, with Lomachenko going back to his native home of Ukraine.
+Lopez accused team Lomachenko for making the negotiations difficult.
+Egis Klimas responded the only wait was finding the venue.

 Bob Arum, promoter of both fighters, offered each an interim bout to take place in July, which both rejected.
 Arum stated the new date being looked at would be September.
 After October was chosen as a new date, the fight appeared to be in jeopardy due to a pay dispute from López, who was unhappy with an offer of $1.25m while Lomachenko was set to earn in excess of $3.5m.
 With López' manager, David McWater explaining, "We think that [Lomachenko] probably deserves more money, but not three times as much.
 We’re hoping that there is enough impetus to get this fight done, and Top Rank will come back and talk to us".
-On September 8, after weeks of difficult negotiations, the bout was finally announced for October 17, with the venue set for the MGM Grand Conference Center in Paradise, Nevada.
+According to Arum, Lomachenko agreed to reduce his own purse in order to get the fight across the line.
+It was reported that Lopez would receive closer to $2 million.